Sustainability Site

 Based on observations made each year, we implement initiatives to increase the engagement of employees on a Groupwide basis, and advance the establishment of environments that enable diverse, highly individual human resources to work energetically and have active careers.

-FY2023 engagement survey results
+FY2024 engagement survey results

 Home Field Program to opt out of job transfers

 Bandai Namco Amusement launched its Home Field Program in fiscal 2023.
 This program applies to full-time employees working in retail stores, and, in principle, does not involve transfers (except for employees who specifically request one*).
-We will continue to offer this program as an initiative to create a new community-based working style that stabilizes employees’ living arrangement by taking advantage of the strength of the company’s nationwide operations.
+We will continue to offer this program as an initiative to create a new community-based working style that stabilizes employees’ living arrangements by taking advantage of the strength of the company’s nationwide operations.

-*Of the full-time employees (275) in the applicable departments, approximately 42% (115) chose the conventional nationwide work preference program (as of September 2024).
+*Of the applicable full-time employees (337), approximately 50% (166) chose the conventional nationwide work preference program (as of July 2025).

 Home Field Program